10 types of senior living options

-As boomers have reached retirement age, they’ve recognized the need for more retirement living options than their parents had.
+As baby boomers have reached retirement age, they’ve recognized the need for more retirement living options than their parents had.
 These days, retirees have a wide variety of choices for where they live and how they spend their retirement years.

 If you or your loved one are ready to discuss senior living options, keep reading.
-This article will give you the basics on 11 different senior housing options and tell you what kind of people choose them.
+This article will give you the basics on 11 different options for senior living and tell you what kinds of people choose them.

 From at-home care to senior apartments, people have many options for independent senior living.